Perl-Email-Project/Mail-Sender/README.md

 # DESCRIPTION

+[Mail::Sender](https://metacpan.org/pod/Mail::Sender) is deprecated.
+[Email::Sender](https://metacpan.org/pod/Email::Sender) is the go-to choice when you need to send Email from Perl.
+Go there, be happy!

 [Mail::Sender](https://metacpan.org/pod/Mail::Sender) provides an object-oriented interface to sending mails.
 It directly connects to the mail server using [IO::Socket](https://metacpan.org/pod/IO::Socket).

-[Mail::Sender](https://metacpan.org/pod/Mail::Sender) is going away... well, not really, but it's being officially marked as "out of favor".
-[Email::Sender](https://metacpan.org/pod/Email::Sender) is the go-to choice when you need to send Email from Perl.
-Go there, be happy!

 # ATTRIBUTES